wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/analyze-your-microsoft-365-employee-data-use-microsoft-viva-insights/includes/3-create-custom-analysis-with-microsoft-viva-insights.md

 Viva Insights has a built-in solution to address these issues called Exclusions.
 There are two types of exclusions - Meeting exclusions and Attendee exclusions.
 Analysts can use meeting or attendee exclusions to create specific rules that determine which meetings or attendees should be excluded from specific analysis.

-With meeting exclusions, you can:<br>
+With meeting exclusions, you can:

  -  Exclude canceled meetings.
  -  Exclude appointments (time schedule with only one attendee).